alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## Blades in the Dark
 A [scoundrel RPG of industrial-fantasy heists](https://evilhat.com/product/blades-in-the-dark/).
 You play a crew of thieves, assassins, or smugglers in Doskvol — a haunted city of electro-plasm lamps, ghost-fogged canals, and feuding noble houses — building a criminal empire one score at a time.
 Fast, narrative-forward, and the engine behind a whole genre of modern indie games.
 Steampunk meets *Peaky Blinders*.

+## Dragonbane
+Fantastic classic fantasy RPG made by Freeleague.
+Dragonbane has a great rules engine: no classes, skill-based, armor as damage reduction, and quick, roll-under resolution mechanic.
+Combat is deadly and has some neat strategic elements.
+The vibe is “mirth and mayhem”.
+You can play duck people.

 ## Dragonbane: Trudvang
 A Norse and Celtic-inspired dark fantasy setting using the [Dragonbane](https://freeleaguepublishing.com/games/dragonbane/) rules (coming in 2026) — [Free League has announced](https://www.kickstarter.com/projects/1192053011/dragonbane-trudvang-the-legend-returns) a four-volume set including a world book, a book of heroes, Jorgi's Bestiary, and a four-part epic campaign called *The Black Sun*.
 Trudvang is a world of shadowed woods, fathomless mists, wrathful gods, and unsung heroes.
-Dragonbane itself is a really good rules engine: no classes, skill-based, armor as damage reduction, and quick resolution mechanics.

 ## The Electrum Archive
 A [rules-light science-fantasy zine RPG](https://www.electrumarchive.com).
 Imagine a combination of Dune, Morrowind, and psychedelic fantasy vibes.
 You play *inkseekers* — adventurers who venture into the decaying world of Orn, looking for lost ink-tech and Elder artifacts in abandoned sandstorm shelters and fallen starships.
 Currency is literal drops of elder ink.